adaltas/node-each/README.md

 ## API

 - `call`
-  Execute one or several items.
+  Execute one or several items and return a promise with the resolved value.
+Unless the `fluent` option is `false`, it is also possible to chain additionnal functions.
 - `end(error|options)`
   Close the scheduler.
 No further items is allowed to register with `call`, or an error is thrown.
 It returns a promise which resolve once all previously scheduled items resolved.
 When `end` is called and each is in paused state, all paused items are resolved with `undefined` or an error if any.
   Available options: